luhlitt/Modeling-Simulation-and-Optimization/README.md

-# Simulation and Optimization for London to Birmingham station
+# A modeling, simulation and optimization project
-A simulation of train network for London to Birmingham station to give a train schedule, signalling block breakdown and throughput of passengers.
+A simulation of a train network for London to Birmingham station to give a train schedule, signalling block breakdown and maximum of passengers using Simpy and Monte-Carlo optimisation in python.